avalon60/ctk_theme_builder/docs/UserGuide-2.4.md

 *CTk 5.2.0: Exception encountered when configuring CTkSlider, button_corner_radius* #1790.
 A fix is pending.

 For the time being, adjustments to the button corner radius of CTkSlider, have no visual effect inside the geometry pup up.
 You can however set a value, save it and hit the *Refresh* button, to preview the effect in the *Preview Panel*.

+#### CTkSlider Configure button_length
+Adjusting the button length causes:

+`raise ValueError(f"{list(kwargs_dict.keys())} are not supported arguments.
+Look at the documentation for supported arguments.")`
+`ValueError: ['button_length'] are not supported arguments.
+Look at the documentation for supported arguments.`

+This has been raised as Issue #1905, [https://github.com/TomSchimansky/CustomTkinter/issues/1905](https://github.com/TomSchimansky/CustomTkinter/issues/1905)
+As a partial workaround, CTk Theme Builder, forces a refresh of the Preview Panel, so that the effect of the adjustment can be seen.
+However, you will not see the changes in rel time, within the CTkSlider geometry dialogue.

 #### DropdownMenu